Vikings host 49ers after decisive opening wins for each team, carrying 7-game home win streak vs. SF

 49ers player to watch

 RB Jordan Mason.
 The third-year player, who went undrafted out of Georgia Tech, had 28 carries for 147 yards and one TD in his first career start in place of the injured Christian McCaffrey.
-With McCaffrey’s status in doubt again this week, Mason might well get another chance as the featured runner.
+With McCaffrey out again this week, Mason will get another chance as the featured runner.
 His 28 carries were the most for a 49ers player in a regular-season game since Frank Gore had 31 on Oct.
 30, 2011.
 Mason’s average of 5.5 yards per rush in his career is the sixth best of any running back in the Super Bowl era with at least 100 carries.

 Key matchup

 Vikings RT Brian O’Neill vs. 49ers DE Nick Bosa.
 The four-time Pro Bowl pick Bosa, who has three sacks in three career games against the Vikings, presents a problem for any opponent with a proven pass rusher in newcomer Leonard Floyd lined up on the opposite end.
-O’Neill and LT Christian Darrisaw give the Vikings one of the best tandems in the league.
+O’Neill and LT Christian Darrisaw give the Vikings one of the best tandems in the league but O’Neill is listed as questionable with an elbow injury.
 Bosa played primarily on the left side last week, but he will switch from time to time.
 The Vikings protected QB Sam Darnold relatively well against the Giants in their opener, allowing only one sack.

 Key injuries

-McCaffrey will likely be a game-time decision after missing the season opener with an injured calf muscle and Achilles tendon. … 49ers S Talanoa Hufanga has a chance to return this week for the first time since tearing his ACL last November. … 49ers backup DE Yetur Gross-Matos (knee) didn’t practice on Wednesday. … Addison did not practice on Wednesday becaus of an ankle injury that forced him out of the opener. … Vikings OLB Andrew Van Ginkel was also held out of practice on Wednesday with a foot injury the team is trying to manage after it limited him throughout the offseason program. … Vikings C Garrett Bradbury (knee) was limited in practice on Wednesday.
+McCaffrey will miss his second straight game. … 49ers backup DE Yetur Gross-Matos (knee) is set to return after missing the opener. … Addison was ruled out with an ankle injury. … … Vikings OLB Andrew Van Ginkel was also held out of practice on Wednesday with a foot injury the team is trying to manage after it limited him throughout the offseason program. … Minnesota S Harrison Smith is listed as questionable with a hip injury.

 Series notes